codecat/blog/content/2019-08-18-svelte-rollup.md

 title = "Creating a web-app with Svelte and Rollup as a game developer" date = 2019-08-18 path = "2019/08/creating-a-web-app-with-svelte-and-rollup-as-a-game-developer"

+[extra]
+og_description = "I'm not a web developer.
+I'm a game developer who primarily uses C++.
+But I needed to set up a nice easy-to-work-with web-app for a project, so I was forced to kinda learn how to do that."
 +++

 I'm not a web developer.
 I'm a game developer who primarily uses C++.
 But I needed to set up a nice easy-to-work-with web-app for a project, so I was forced to kinda learn how to do that.